He's The Hero

 - Harry Dresden may be one of the most powerful wizards on the planet in terms of sheer evocation, but he still carries a gun.
 In the short story Day Off, he's confronted by a group of very-low-grade magical talents who want to throw down, and ready their wands and other magical paraphernalia to do so.
 Harry calmly draws his gun, which scares the crap out of them.

-- In Changes, Two BIG spoilers.
-Harry finally gets himself crippled.
+- In Changes, Harry finally gets himself crippled.
 Not by the vampire assassins, fairies, or demons, but by falling off a ladder and breaking his back on the patio.
 Granted, it was indirectly because of the vampires, but still.
 Then again at the end, when Harry is shot and killed by a sniper.

 - Lampshaded by Stargate SG-1, in "Nemesis".
 Daniel can't participate in a mission because of an appendectomy, and says, "You know it's funny.
 I mean after everything we've been through these past few years.
 And, of all things, it's my appendix that lays me out."